ihitge/https-github.com-ihitge-social-content-engine-v01/user_guide.md

 ### Step 3: Generate and Edit Creative Suggestions

-Click the **"New Ideas"** button.
+Click the **"Generate Test Ideas"** button.
 The AI will generate three complete ad concepts for you, each with:
 *   **Hook:** A catchy headline to grab attention.
 *   **Key Messages:** The main body text of your ad.
 *   **CTA (Call to Action):** What you want the user to do (e.g., "Shop Now," "Learn More").